pubkey/rxdb/docs-src/rx-storage-dexie.md

 ## Pros
   - Smaller bundle size than with the PouchDB storage.
-  - Fast inital load even on big datasets.
+  - Fast initial load even on big datasets.
   - Faster write and read performance than with PouchDB because it has less overhead.

 ## Cons